This article is written by Babirye Janefrancis Namukwaya, BBA LLB, SOA National Institute of Law, during her internship with the Le Droit India.

 The Civil Procedure Code, 1908, is not mandatory to CAT but rather focus is laid on principles of natural justice.
 Appeals against CAT decisions are made to the division bench of the corresponding High Court; and then appealed to the Supreme Court where necessary

-Joint Administrative Tribunals are also enabled by the Act of 1985, with two or more states cooperating to make them.
+The Act of 1985 enables two or more states to cooperate and establish Joint Administrative Tribunals.
 JATs work as the collective authority of the administrative tribunals in such states.
-The chairman and members are appointed by the President after consultation with the governors of the participating states, as in case of SATs.
+The President appoints the Chairman and Members after consulting the Governors of the participating states, just as in the case of State Administrative Tribunals (SATs).

 Structure of Courts in India

-This is the highest Apex Court that was established in 1950 and acts as the guardian of the Constitution.
-The Judges are appointed by the President based on Collegium system.
+Established in 1950, the Supreme Court of India serves as the guardian of the Constitution.
+The President appoints the Judges based on the Collegium system.
 It has original jurisdiction, appellate jurisdiction and advisory jurisdiction.
 It also has Special leave Petition.
 It has the power to punish any person who commits contempt as it.

 Generally, one High Court per state and for some states for a given High Court can be for multiple states under Article 214.
 High Court Judges are appointed by the President after consulting the Collegium and the state’s Chief Justice.
 They have the original jurisdiction, Writ jurisdiction and Appellate jurisdiction.